Hartmuth C. Kolb

-Hartmuth Christian Kolb (born August 10, 1964) is a German chemist.
+Hartmuth Christian Kolb (born 10 August 1964) is a German chemist.
 He is considered one of the founders of click chemistry.

 Early life and career

-After graduating from high school in Marsberg in 1983, Kolb studied at the University of Hanover.
+After graduating from high school in Marsberg in 1983, Kolb studied at the University of Hanover under the direction of Professor H.M.R.
+Hoffmann.
 He received his doctorate as an academic student of Steven Ley at Imperial College London with a thesis on preparative organic chemistry (Synthesis of the decalin fragment of azadirachtin).
 As a postdoctoral fellow he worked with Barry Sharpless at the Scripps Research Institute in La Jolla, California.
 He then worked in the research department of Ciba-Geigy in Basel from 1993 to 1997 before taking up a managerial position at Coelacanth Corporation, founded by Sharpless and A. Bader in Princeton, New Jersey.
 Coelacanth was eventually acquired by Lexicon Pharmaceuticals.

 In 2002, Kolb obtained an associate professorship in the Department of Chemistry at the Scripps Research Institute.
 Kolb later obtained a professorship at the University of California, Los Angeles.

 In 2004 Kolb returned to industry and became Vice President of Molecular Imaging Biomarker Research at Siemens Healthcare in Culver City, California.
-In 2013, Siemens sold two of the Positron Emission Tomography (PET) radiotracers developed there to Eli Lilly and Company, most notably the Tau PET tracer [18F]-T807 (aka AV1451, Flortaucipir, Tauvid), now FDA approved for PET imaging of the brain to estimate the density and distribution of aggregated tau neurofibrillary tangles (NFTs) in adult patients with cognitive impairment who are being evaluated for Alzheimer’s disease (AD).
+In 2013, Siemens sold two of the Positron Emission Tomography (PET) radiotracers developed there to Eli Lilly and Company, most notably the Tau PET tracer [18F]-T807 (aka AV1451, Flortaucipir, Tauvid), now FDA approved for PET imaging of the brain to estimate the density and distribution of aggregated tau neurofibrillary tangles (NFTs) in adult patients with cognitive impairment who are being evaluated for Alzheimer's disease (AD).
 Simultaneously, Kolb joined Avid Radiopharmaceuticals in Philadelphia, Pennsylvania, a subsidiary of Eli Lilly and Company, as vice president of research, and later Janssen Research & Development (Johnson & Johnson) as vice president of Neuroscience Biomarkers & Global Imaging.

+After leaving Johnson & Johnson in 2024, he joined Enigma Biomedical Group as their Chief Scientific Officer to focus on the development of CNS imaging tracers.
+He is also Visiting Professor at the University of Wisconsin, Madison.